 Mini carrots or other raw veggies are great for a nutritious afternoon snack.
 Dip them in a small amount of hummus, and if this doesn't do the trick, add about 10 nuts to your snack.

-Your dinner should be free of carbohydrates, and consist of a lean protein (either fish or white meal) and lots of veggies.
+Your dinner should be free of carbohydrates, and consist of a lean protein (either fish or white meat) and lots of veggies.
 Your whole-grain carbs should be consumed earlier in the day when you need the most energy and have time to burn them off.

 Don't blow your hard day's work on dessert.
 Your dessert should remain under 100 calories and consist of either fruit or some low-fat pudding or Jell-o.